 I make a minor adjustment to the NAICS 115115 employment by FLCs since employees of FLCs may not work in the county of their employer's address.
 I proxy for the FLC employment for each county-month observation based on the county share of contract labor expenditures in each state in the 2017 Agricultural Census.
 I multiply the Agricultural Census county share of contract labor expenditures in the state by the QCEW number of FLC employees in the state each month.
-I use the resulting product as a proxy for county FLC employment, and if data in the Agricultural Census data, I replace the proxy with the county FLC count in the QCEW.
+I use this product as a proxy for county FLC employment, and if data in the Agricultural Census are missing, I replace the proxy with the county FLC count in the QCEW.
 The July FLC counts by county in the QCEW and the FLC proxy based on county shares of contract labor expenditures in the 2017 Agricultural Census are plotted in the maps in figure 1.
 As expected, the locations of FLC workers in the proxy are more geographically spread than the counts taken directly from the QCEW.
 As a robustness check, I repeat the analysis using the county-by-month FLC counts directly from the QCEW instead of the proxy.
 Results are in the appendix.

-Figure 2 plots the 2019 national monthly employment in FVH (including FLC) sectors, grain and oilseeds, other crops, livestock, and post-harvest agricultural activities.
+Figure 2 plots the 2019 national monthly employment in FVH (including FLC) sectors, grain and oilseeds, other crops, livestock, and post harvest agricultural activities.
 FVH and FLC employment range from about 375-540 thousand workers, peaking in July.
 Grain and oilseed sectors employ only a maximum of 40,000 workers during the year, other crops about 55,000, and livestock a little less than 234,000.
-Post-harvest crop activities employ only a maximum of 85,000 workers.
-However, one might be concerned that employment in fruit packing sheds is highly correlated with employment in FVH sectors and prone to risk of COVID-19 spread since workers typically work indoors where there might be less air flow.
-As a robustness check, I control for monthly post-harvest activity employment.
+Post harvest crop activities employ only a maximum of 85,000 workers.